juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 Anyway, it needs time to boot.

 Software options should be different,
-Default options are for Digital Cameras.
+Default FC options are for Digital Cameras.
 Scanner Serial ID should be in Devices Menu in FlexColor 4.0.3 SW.

 2. Set Windows in Test mode, to Allow Test Signed Driver.